e-hat/plume/README.md

 mainly in `Validation.hs`.
 This also builds up a symbol table that I use later on for the code generation phases.

-Next, the AST is translated to a three-address code (TAC) IR, which you can see in `src/Ir/Tac`.
+Next, the AST is translated to a three-address code (TAC) IR, which you can see in `src/Ir/Tac/Translation.hs`.
 I'll eventually make control-flow graphs from this and perform optimizations on those.

-Finally, all Wasm related code is in, you guessed it, `src/Wasm`.
-I currently have a data structure that I use to represent Wasm programs that is pretty much directly copied from the Wasm reference manual.
+After this, the TAC is translated to Wasm, which happens in `src/Wasm/Translation.hs`.
+This is pretty simple.
+The Wasm representation is defined in `src/Wasm/Types.hs` and is copied pretty much directly from the offical Wasm docs, although a lot of that is missing because I simply don't need it for now.

-Right now, I'm working out translating TAC programs to Wasm programs.
-I'm going to make some changes to the way I do TAC that will make this (and many other things) easier.
+Once I've got my program represented in Wasm, I have to emit a Wasm binary.
+This is done in `src/Wasm/Emit.hs` and is also copied directly from the Wasm documentation.
+This is pretty straightforward.

 ## Roadmap